PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

   - The basic OS test configuration and the basic NSH configurations are present and fully verified.
 This includes:  SYSTICK system time, pin and GPIO configuration, and serial console support.
+A SPIFI MTD driver is also in place but requires further verification.

   - The following drivers have been copied from the LPC17xx port, but require integration into the LPC43xx.
 This integration should